Iterative Vision-and-Language Navigation: Related Work

 \paragraph{Benchmarks for VLN in Continuous Settings} Moving a physical robot, such as a quad-copter~\cite{blukis:corl18} or a toy car~\cite{banerjee2020robotslang}, in response to language instructions requires contending with the real, continuous world.
 Existing work has transferred policies for discrete VLN to the physical world by manually curating a discrete representation of the world map as a navigation graph~\cite{anderson2020sim} with limited success.
-VLN-CE~\cite{krantz_vlnce_2020} re-introduces Room-to-Room~\cite{anderson:cvpr18} with a \textit{continuous}, full 3D reconstruction of indoor MatterPort3D scenes.
+VLN-CE~\cite{krantz_vlnce_2020} re-introduces Room-to-Room~\cite{anderson:cvpr18} with a \textit{continuous}, 3D reconstruction of indoor MatterPort3D scenes.
 However, VLN-CE evaluates agents on single instructions and associated paths in an \iid\ fashion.
-In contrast, our \benchmarkce\ benchmark incentivizes policies that more closely match the real world.
+In contrast, our \benchmarkce\ benchmark incentivizes policies that respect environment persistence found in the real world.
 Beyond removing the abstractions of discrete VLN (VLN-CE), \benchmarkce\ situates agents in a scene for long time horizons with many language instructions; a logical next step towards learning useful world representations through visual and linguistic information.

-\paragraph{Pre-Exploration in VLN} Some approaches in VLN have embraced a setting where agents can fully explore the environment before following an instruction -- either explicitly through pretraining (e.g.~\cite{zhu2020vision, tan2019learning, wang2019reinforced}) or through beam-search at inference time (e.g.~\cite{majumdar2020improving,fried2018speaker}).
-Pre-exploration methods tend to outperform standard VLN approaches and serve as a natural limit to the \paradigm\ setting when a persistent agent has fully explored the environment.
-However, the proposed \paradigm\ paradigm studies how environment information can be collected as part of performing the agent's tasks (rather than a priori) and how this partial, opportunistic information can be leveraged to perform better over time.
+\paragraph{Pre-Exploration in VLN} Some approaches in VLN have embraced a setting where agents can fully explore the environment before following an instruction, either explicitly through pretraining (e.g.~\cite{zhu2020vision, tan2019learning, wang2019reinforced}) or through beam-search at inference time (e.g.~\cite{majumdar2020improving,fried2018speaker}).
+Pre-exploration methods outperform standard VLN approaches and serve as a natural upper bound to \paradigm\ where an agent has fully explored the environment.
+In contrast, \paradigm\ studies how environment information can be collected while performing the task (rather than a priori) and how this partial, opportunistic information can be leveraged to perform better over time.